LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/approaches.md

 As our subject, predicate and object variables are now represented as actual resources, they are explicitly linked with the Hydra variables, which is a semantic advantage.

+### OWL Restrictions

+While [OWL](cite:citesAsAuthority spec:owl) allows restrictions to be placed on RDF graphs, it can not do this at the same level of expressivity as SHACL.
+Furthermore, the open world assumption on which OWL is based makes it more difficult to describe the closed world of Web API responses.

+Our TPF use case can for instance not be represented using OWL restrictions.
+More simple operations such as restricting to all instances of a certain type, or defining the cardinality of certain aspects are however still possible.